 Authorize and connect your Gmail account from which you want to sent the email to the customer.
 Once a connection is created, the following fields will open up in which you need to enter the details as follows:

-In the To field, parse the key from the first action, Facebook Messenger—Ask question data output tree.
+In the To field, parse the data pill from the first action, Facebook Messenger—Ask question data output tree.

 Enter the subject as Email Via Facebook Messenger in the Subject field.

-In the Message field, parse the key from the second action, Facebook Messenger—Ask question Data Tree Output:
+In the Message field, parse the data pill from the second action, Facebook Messenger—Ask question Data Tree Output:

 It's necessary to notify the user when the email gets sent successfully otherwise, the user might lose interest in not getting a proper response.
 The Facebook Messenger — Send message serves the needful.
 Follow these steps to configure: